 Next, modify the classname of the provider (ideally align this with the Filename).

-self._freqtrade), as well as the configuration (
+self._pairlistmanager), as well as the main configuration (

 Now, let's step through the methods which require actions: